EducationHow do solar cell work - Solar cell structure and types

 Category articles

-Solar cell, also referred to as photovoltaic (PV) cells, are devices that transform sunlight directly into electricity through the photovoltaic effect.
-This occurs when certain materials such as silicon – semiconductors – are exposed to sunlight and produce an electric current.
-Solar cells consist of one or more layers of these semiconductors with an electric field which helps separate positive and negative charges, creating electron flows which can be captured as electrical current.
-Solar cells are commonly used in solar panels for various applications like powering homes, businesses and even satellites.
+Solar cells, or photovoltaic (PV) cells, change sunlight into electricity.
+This happens through the photovoltaic effect.
+When materials like silicon are hit by sunlight, they create an electric current.
+Solar cells have layers of these materials, with an electric field that separates positive and negative charges.
+This separation creates electron flows, which we can use as electrical current.
+We often use solar cells in solar panels for homes, businesses, and satellites.

 Photovoltaic effect